ADE String Chains and Mirror Symmetry: Partition functions and their thermodynamic limit

 In order to derive the above result, we have used the following expansion of the elliptic multiple gamma function

 This result can be re-expressed in terms of the ordinary quiver and the contributions coming from the affine/boundary nodes

 where terms independent of $\varrho_i$ have been omitted.
 We have introduced the notation $\textrm{b}_{\mathrm{q}}$ for the \textit{boundary}-nodes of the quiver $\mathrm{q}$.
 For the $A_r$ quiver the set $\textrm{b}_{\mathrm{q}}$ includes the nodes $i=1$ and $i=r$, whereas for the $D$ and $E$ type quivers this set contains the node adjacent to the affine node of the corresponding quiver.
 Furthermore, we have introduced $m_l^{(1)} = \mu_l^{(0)}$ and $m_l^{(r)} = \mu_l^{(r+1)}$ in the case of the $A_r$-quiver, whereas in the case of the $D$ and $E$ quivers $m_l^{(i)}=\mu_l^{(0)}$ ($i$ being the single element in $\textrm{b}_{\mathrm{q}}$).
 The result (\ref{eq:F0}) is similar to the expression for the prepotential presented in section 5.2 of \cite{Nekrasov:2012xe}.
-It is in fact the elliptic version of the quoted expression which gives the result for purely four-dimensional quiver gauge theories.
-Therefore, our result generalizes the work of \cite{Nekrasov:2012xe} to the six-dimensional setting where we focus on their type I case in this section.
+It is in fact the elliptic version of the quoted expression which gives the result for purely four-dimensional quiver gauge theories where the volume of the $T^2$ in the compactification from six to four dimensions is taken to zero.
+Therefore, our result generalizes the work of \cite{Nekrasov:2012xe} to the setting with non-trivial size for $T^2$ where we focus on their type I case in this section.
 From this correspondence one can also see that in our setup we are getting fundamental matter for each edge connecting a boundary node to an affine node with masses given by $m_l^{(i)}$.